Prevention 101:

 If you have lots of strong brain cells that can communicate despite the protein buildup (something called “cognitive reserve”), you can delay or even avoid developing symptoms of the disease, even if there is extensive protein buildup.

-How can you build cognitive reserve?
+How can you reduce damage and build cognitive reserve?

 There are at least 18 targets for dementia prevention that can improve your brain strength or reduce damage, thereby improving your cognitive reserve.